-Thomas Watson, Jr. once observed that, “Whenever an individual or a business decides that success has been attained, progress stops.”
+Thomas Watson, Jr. once observed, “Whenever an individual or a business decides that success has been attained, progress stops.”
 That rings true to me.
 I think that’s why vision statements are so important.
-Visions are larger than missions and while the mission may be “achieved,” the vision is usually pretty far out there, an end to be always working towards but not likely to be actually achieved.
+Visions are larger than missions, and while the mission may be “achieved,” the vision is usually pretty far out there.
+It is an end to be always working towards but not likely to be achieved.
 Colleagues often call what I see as a “vision,” the “Yonder Star.”
 I like that too.

 They demanded much from their vendors.
-And because my tenure calling on them spanned the time I was associated with two different vendors, I saw how even handed they were in demanding continuous improvement for vendors as well as their own team.
-They expected their vendors to be part of the march toward achieving milestones and also contributing to continuous progress.
+And because my tenure calling on them spanned the time I was associated with two different vendors, I saw how even-handed they were, demanding continuous improvement for vendors and IBM’s teams.
+They expected their vendors to be part of the march toward achieving milestones and contributing to constant progress.

-There is a balance though that is sometimes missed between setting a lofty Vision and setting unobtainable goals for our people to meet.
-As long as our employees recognize that the Vision is meant to be aspirational, a journey rather than destination, and the mission, strategy, goals and objectives are to be achieved — and rewarded — then things will be fine.
-Too often though, I’ve worked with folks who confused the two and set such impossible goals that the whole team was demotivated and simply reverted to plodding along.
+However, there is a balance that we sometimes missed between setting a lofty vision and setting unobtainable goals for our people to meet.
+As long as our employees recognize that we meant the vision to be aspirational, a journey rather than a destination, and the mission, strategy, goals, and objectives are to be achieved — and rewarded, things will be fine.
+Too often, though, I’ve worked with folks who confused the two and set such impossible goals that they demotivate the whole team and reverted to plodding along.

 Values underpin vision.
 Vision allows us always to devise new achievable missions, strategies, goals, and objectives so that continuous progress is assured.
 Our organizations can take the time to celebrate reaching milestones on the way to the broader vision and, at the same time, recognize that they are only milestones and not an end.